 - In 1951 introduction of constitutional monarchy in Nepal resulted Mustang became a district and took away much of the King’s power.

-- Following the Chinese exaction of full control over Tibet in 1959, the Khampa guerillas based their resistance movement in Lo and Nepalese government declared the Mustang District as a restricted area.
+- Following the Chinese exaction of full control over Tibet in 1959, the Khampa guerillas based their resistance movement in Lo and the Nepalese government declared the Mustang District as a restricted area.

-- Arise of parliamentary democracy in 1990, the new government of Nepal decided to reopen Upper Mustang partially for the foreigners and since 1992 Upper Mustang open to foreigners with taking special permits from the Department of Immigration of Nepal.
+- Arise of parliamentary democracy in 1990, the new government of Nepal decided to reopen Upper Mustang partially for the foreigners, and since 1992 Upper Mustang open to foreigners with taking special permits from the Department of Immigration of Nepal.
 In the same year, the Annapurna conservation area was extended to include Upper Mustang.

 About Lo Manthang - the capital city of Upper Mustang

-Lo Manthang was the capital city of formerly Kingdom of ‘Lo’.
+Lo Manthang was the capital city of the former Kingdom of ‘Lo’.
 In the 1380s, King Ame Pal established the ‘Kingdom of Lo’ and Mustang became an independent Kingdom.
 He also walled the city Lo Manthang, and there are about 180 houses including some of the largest and finest Tibetan Buddhist Gompas in Nepal.

 Traditionally, Lo Manthang had a single entrance, through which only King, Queen, and Khempo Abbot were allowed to ride whereas other public must walk to pay their respects to Chenrezig, the Buddha of compassion.
 King Jigme Palbar Bista is the 25th descendent of Ame Pal living is still taking as a somewhat ceremonial role among Mustangies ‘Lobas’.